-A Few Thoughts on this Particular Case
+A Few Thoughts on This Particular Case

 Post-Bankruptcy Financial Tips

-Leaving Mary's case, I'm sure this post will generate a pretty good discussion about high-income professionals and bankruptcy in the comments section, but first I'd like to give some financial tips about what to do afterward.
-I'll leave the decision about whether or not to file bankruptcy between you and your attorney, but prior to filing it, I would caution you to do all you can to avoid it.
+Leaving Mary's case, I'm sure this post will generate a pretty good discussion about high-income professionals and bankruptcy, but first, I'd like to give some financial tips about what to do afterward.
+I'll leave the decision about whether to file bankruptcy between you and your attorney, but prior to filing it, I would caution you to do all you can to avoid it.
 As you can see, many of the debts don't go away anyway, and there are serious hits to your credit score, your confidence, your reputation, and your cash flow.
-To me, “all you can do” means cutting your expenses to the bone, selling everything you can to free up cash, negotiating with creditors, short-selling the house, boosting income, getting family help etc. Now, on to the post-bankruptcy tips.
+To me, “all you can do” means cutting your expenses to the bone, selling everything you can to free up cash, negotiating with creditors, short-selling the house, boosting income, getting family help, etc.

 #1 Don't Plan on Buying a House Any Time Soon

-#2 You Can Borrow Money, But Not At Good Terms
+#2 You Can Borrow Money But Not at Good Terms

 #3 Student Loan Options Are Limited

 #4 Max Out Those Retirement Accounts

 I'm always telling people to max out their retirement accounts.
 Obviously, this reduces your tax burden, builds your nest egg, and gets you into the mindset of looking at savings as a bill.
 But there is another great reason to max them out.
 In most states, they're protected from your creditors.
-What a lot of people don't realize, however, is that protection comes by declaring bankruptcy.
+What a lot of people don't realize, however, is that protection comes from declaring bankruptcy.
 You actually have to declare bankruptcy, or at least be willing to, in order to get that protection.
-The asset protection of 529s and HSAs are a little more variable (and uncertain) but it's almost certainly better than a taxable investing account or bank account.
+The asset protection of 529s and HSAs is a little more variable (and uncertain), but it's almost certainly better than a taxable investing account or bank account.
 Bear in mind there may be some type of “look-back period.”
 Check with a bankruptcy attorney in your state.

 #5 It's Usually Not Just Bad Financial Decisions

-#6 But Fix The Bad Financial Decisions Anyway
+#6 But Fix the Bad Financial Decisions Anyway

 “But it's not reliable!”

 Vacations?
 When you're broke you vacation like poor people—you go see family and sleep on their floor.
 Private school?
 Are you kidding me?
 Stuff like that is fine if you can afford it, but there is a public school system and most of us made it through just fine and still managed to get into medical school.
 How bad can it really be?

 If a lack of insurance was the catastrophic event that tipped you over, figure out a way to get insurance.
 Renter's insurance and umbrella insurance are cheap.
 So is term life insurance.
-Health insurance is tough for many Americans, but not on a doctor's salary.
+Health insurance is tough for many Americans but not on a doctor's salary.
 It just has to be a priority.
-Disability insurance is important too if you still qualify.
+Disability insurance is important, too, if you still qualify.